kenk67/release-test/README.md

           will
           be a major release.
         - This is ignored if allow_zero_version if ```false```, because the first release will be a major release.

+## Multibranch release

+- Multiple branches can be elected for release
+- *Things to follow*:
+    - Don't use the same pre-release token for release branches

 ## Changelog